At what level can you choose courses?

-- for bachelor level courses, you must have completed at least one year of studies (i.e. 60 ECTS).
+- for bachelor level courses at faculty of Humanities and faculty of Business & Social Sciences, you must have completed at least one year of studies (i.e. 60 ECTS).

-- for engineering courses, you must have completed what compares to min. two years of studies within relevant engineering studies (i.e. 120 ECTS).
+- for engineering and science courses, you must have completed what compares to min. two years of studies within relevant engineering or natural science studies (i.e. 120 ECTS).

 - for master level courses, you must have completed what compares to three years of university studies within a relevant study programme (i.e. 180 ECTS).